 Operation and Maintenance Expenses (O & M) Summary: Total operation and maintenance was decreased by \$12,597 for water and \$11,004 for wastewater.
 Although the amounts recommended by staff exceed historical operating and maintenance expense, staff notes that there were a number of costs incurred during the test year that the utility did not previously incur.
 Also, because the utility discharges into the St. Johns River, DEP testing and treatment requirements have increased greatly.
-All expenses recommended by recommends Operation and Maintenance Expenses of \$16,586 for water and \$24,400 for wastewater.
+All expenses recommended by staff have been examined for reasonableness and prudencey.
+Staff recommends Operation and Maintenance Expenses of \$16,586 for water and \$24,400 for wastewater.
 Operation and Maintenance Expenses are shown in Schedule Nos.
 3E and 3F.

 Depreciation Expense (Net of non-used and useful): The utility recorded \$2,500 each for water and wastewater in depreciation expense during the test year.
-Consistent with Commission practice, Staff calculated test year depreciation expense using the prescribed rates described in Rule 25-30.140, Florida Administrative Code.
-Staff made increasing adjustments to depreciation expense in the amounts of \$1,285 for water and \$2,012 for wastewater.
+Consistent with Commission practice, Staff calculated test year depreciation expense using the described 25-30.140, prescribed rates in Rule Staff made increasing adjustments to Administrative Code. depreciation expense in the amounts of \$1,285 for water and \$2,012 for wastewater.
 Applying the prescribed depreciation rates to the appropriate used and useful plant in service account balances, Staff decreased water by \$480 and wastewater by \$844.
 Also, an adjustment was made to increase water by \$35 to reflect depreciation on the pro forma meters.
 Staff recommends net test year depreciation expense of \$770 for water and \$3,668 for wastewater.